-Flow of responses to customer inquiries (in Mitsubishi Electric alone)
+Flow of responses to customer inquiries (Mitsubishi Electric)

 The Living Environment & Digital Media Equipment Group handles matters related to home appliances and carries out customer satisfaction (CS) improvement activities in Japan.
 It makes sure that customers across the country are satisfied with the Mitsubishi Electric product they purchase, and strives to increase the number of such satisfied customers.

 The CS Department at Mitsubishi Electric was established in Japan in July 1993.
 In addition to assuring product quality and optimum product usability and functionality, the department engages in CS improvement activities with strong awareness of the significance of customer satisfaction.
 Mitsubishi Electric quickly proceeded to create the necessary climate, systems and tools that would enhance its products, marketing strategies, and services.

 Each works conducts satisfaction surveys of its major products using questionnaires to product purchasers and questionnaires to employee monitors.
 The results of these surveys are shared within the Group and reflected on sales and development strategies.

 A customer's selection, purchase, and use of a product involve a number of different departments, such as the development, manufacturing, sales, and service departments.
 Customer satisfaction cannot be achieved if a customer is discontented with any aspect of this process, or if there is any weakness in the departments concerned.
 Customer satisfaction increases in the following order.